frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 “Reshi, you look like death,” came Bast’s voice from behind the bar.
 “And that’s not a compliment.”
 A folded cloth dangled limp in his hand.
 He hadn’t been wiping anything.
 Just holding a gesture that had long since lost its reason.

-“I’m standing,” Kote said evenly, moving cautiously toward Chronicler.
+“I’m standing,” Kote said evenly.
 “Well, mostly.”

 “Barely,” Bast retorted.
 “Sit.
 Before the floor claims you and we spend the morning scraping you off it.”

-Kote sat, stifling a grimace, swallowing a groan.
+Kote sat, grimacing, and swallowed a groan.
 Then, clasping his hands on the worn table top, he stared past them as though listening for something in the stillness.

 “The tea helps,” he offered.

-Bast rolled his eyes and folded into his own chair like someone sitting beside a wound.
+Bast rolled his eyes and folded into his own chair, watching Kote with careful concern.

 Chronicler twisted in his seat, stifling a yawn as he reached for new parchment.
 His freshly dipped quill hovered.
 His hand waited.
 And if he were a little sullen, nobody noticed.

 Kote sneezed.
-He wiped his nose with the back of his hand, slow and tired.
+Coughed.
+The coalsmoke was still working its way out.

 “I thought,” he said, “that with my purse full, nothing could stand in my way.
 That hard times were behind me.”
 He let the silence linger.
 His voice grew softer, more gentle.
 “But answers are never so kind.
 They were just out of reach, and I was smug enough to imagine they might come without a cost.”